What is an Ombudsman?

 - Act as a confidential sounding board for the student, while assisting them in evaluating different options for resolving their issue.

 Confidential meetings can be arranged at your convenience.
-The Student Advocate will not identify you or discuss your personal concerns with anyone, within the course of your conversations, unless you and the Student Advocate both deem it appropriate to do so.
+The Ombudsman will not identify you or discuss your personal concerns with anyone, within the course of your conversations, unless you and the Ombudsman both deem it appropriate to do so.

-The only exception to confidentiality is if the Student Advocate determines that there is risk of imminent harm.
-Matters discussed with a Student Advocate are considered confidential, “off the record,” and do not constitute formal notice.
-The Student Advocate Office is made available to visitors with the express understanding that it provides them with a confidential, independent, neutral and alternate channel of communication.
+The only exception to confidentiality is if the Ombudsman determines that there is risk of imminent harm.
+Matters discussed with a Ombudsman are considered confidential, “off the record,” and do not constitute formal notice.
+The Ombudsman Office is made available to visitors with the express understanding that it provides them with a confidential, independent, neutral and alternate channel of communication.